Censorship in Bangladesh: Journalists

 In March 2020, executive magistrates detained and sentenced Ariful Islam, correspondent of Dhaka Tribune and Bangla Tribune.
 He had been tortured, threatened with execution, and sentenced without proper evidence by Executive Magistrate Bikash Chakma.
 He had been arrested after he wrote news reports against Sultana Pervin, Kurigram District Deputy Commissioner.
 His arrested was condemned by Editors' Council.
 The government suspended those who were involved with the arrest, Rintu Chakma, Nazim Uddin, and SM Rahatul Islam.
 Ariful had been sentenced to one year imprisonment at a trial in the middle of the night at Pervin's office.
 On 23 March 2020, Bangladesh High Court ordered Bangladesh Police to file attempted murder charges against Sultana Pervin and others.

 Books

-In 2002, the Government of Bangladesh banned Wild Wind by Taslima Nasreen.
+In 2002, the government of Bangladesh banned Wild Wind by Taslima Nasreen.
 This was the third book of Taslima that was banned by the government of Bangladesh.
 She had been force to flee Bangladesh after the publication of her novel Lajja, which had been deemed blasphemous.
 Her second book, My Girlhood, was also banned for blasphemy.

-In 2010, the Government of Bangladesh ordered the removal of all books written by Syed Abul Ala Maududi, founder of Jamaat-e-Islami party, from mosques and libraries.
-They government stated that his books promoted extremism.
+In 2010, the government of Bangladesh ordered the removal of all books written by Syed Abul Ala Maududi, founder of Jamaat-e-Islami party, from mosques and libraries.
+The government stated that his books promoted extremism.

 Bangladesh banned two fictional books, Dia Arefin and Diya Arefiner Nanir Bani, in 2020 for hurting religious sentiments.
 The books were banned following a court order by Bangladesh High Court.
 They had been written Diarshi Arag, a secular writer.